-The pronounced spectral peaks at very large wavelengths in CMB temperature data are evidence of acoustic waves that were seeded by earlier superluminal inflation, with remnant coherent waves remaining until last scattering of photons and recombination of atoms around 340,000 years after the big bang [6,13].
-In the plasma Universe there was chaotic mixing, but it is problematic to represent the underlying particle kinematics as standard Brownian motion, which leads to the standard diffusion equation for particle densities.
-Under standard diffusion, density disturbances have unbounded propagation speeds, which is unacceptable in relativistic cosmological contexts wherein remnant structures that are coherent over space-like domains have not been smeared away by diffusion.
-Reimberg [14] has directly modelled a sequence of photon-electron collisions backwards in time from the last scattering, with random changes of direction, and with the same distance travelled over equal time steps-unlike in usual random flight theory.
-Giona has developed a Feynman-Kac stochastic dynamics by which a particle undergoes a succession of collisions with speed-limited jumps.
-Consequently, the diffusion coefficients decrease as a power of the Lorentz-Fitzgerald contraction factor of an inertial observer.
-This has the interesting consequence that different observers may disagree on whether a process is deterministic or stochastic.
-Non-trivial continuous relativistic Markov processes on position space are simply not possible [15].
-A simpler alternative phenomenological model is effected by replacing the standard diffusion equation by the simplest hyperbolic diffusion equation that has a variable but bounded speed of propagation.
-Ali and Zhang [16] recast the hyperbolic diffusion equation as a Lorentz-invariant Liouville conservation equation in one time and four space dimensions, before restricting $x^4$ to be ict.
-Ali and Zhang then retain the second law of thermodynamics but only as a reaction-diffusion equation in 1+4 dimensions.
-Section 8 shows how information entropy may decrease by a small amount during the propagation of a point source by hyperbolic diffusion, whereas the overall increase is much larger.

-The so-called Cattaneo hyperbolic diffusion equation [17,18] has been used to explain outcomes of heat conduction experiments in liquid $He^4$ in the super-fluid state [19,20], and solid $He^3$ and solid $He^4$ at very low temperatures.
-In these materials, and in some nanotubes and other graphite structures [21], heat energy propagates as a "second sound" wave mediated by phonons, at a propagation speed of around one-tenth the normal speed of sound.
-Since the experiments on graphite have been conducted on nano-scale samples, we expect that waves of second sound could likewise be detected in the spherical surface of a $C^{60}$ or larger fullerene ball, as formulated in our previous paper on hyperbolic diffusion on a spherical surface [8].
+The pronounced spectral peaks at very large wavelengths in CMB temperature data are evidence 36 of acoustic waves that had been seeded by earlier superluminal inflation, with remnant coherent 37 waves remaining until last scattering of photons and recombination of atoms around 340,000 years 38 after the big bang (e.g. [11,41]).
+In the plasma universe there was chaotic mixing but it is problematic 39 to represent the underlying particle kinematics as standard Brownian motion which leads to the standard diffusion equation for particle densities.
+Under standard diffusion, density disturbances have 41 unbounded propagation speeds, which is unacceptable in relativistic cosmological contexts wherein 42 remnant structures that are coherent over space-like domains, have not been smeared away by diffusion.
+43 Reimberg [36] has directly modelled a sequence of photon-electron collisions backwards in time from 44 the last scattering, with random changes of direction, and with the same distance travelled over 45 equal time steps unlike in usual random flight theory.
+Giona [15-17] has developed a Feynman-Kac stochastic dynamics by which a particle undergoes a succession of collisions with speed-limited jumps.
+47 Consequently, the diffusion coefficients decrease as a power of the Lorentz-Fitzgerald contraction factor 48 of an inertial observer.
+This has the interesting consequence that different observers may disagree on 49 whether a process is deterministic or stochastic.
+Non-trivial continuous relativistic Markov processes 50 on position space are simply not possible (e.g. [12]).
+A simpler alternative phenomenological model is 51 effected by replacing the standard diffusion equation by the simplest hyperbolic diffusion equation 52 that has a variable but bounded speed of propagation.
+Ali and Zhang [2] recast the hyperbolic diffusion 53 equation as a Lorentz invariant Liouville conservation equation in one time and four space dimensions, 54 before restricting x^4 to be ict.
+Ali and Zhang then retain the second law of thermodynamics but only 55 as a reaction-diffusion equation in 1+4 dimensions.
+Section 8 shows how information entropy may decrease by a small amount during the propagation of a point source by hyperbolic diffusion, whereas 57 the overall increase is much larger.
+58 The so-called Cattaneo hyperbolic diffusion equation [10,39] has been used to explain outcomes 59 of heat conduction experiments in liquid He^4 in the super-fluid state [23,27], solid He^3 and solid He^4 60 at very low temperatures.
+In these materials, and in some nanotubes and other graphite structures [20], 61 heat energy propagates as a "second sound" wave mediated by phonons, at propagation speed around one tenth of the normal speed of sound.
+Since the experiments on graphite have been conducted on nano-scale samples, we expect that waves of second sound could likewise be detected in the spherical surface of a C60 or larger fullerene ball, as formulated in our previous paper on hyperbolic diffusion on a spherical surface, see [8].